The ultimate Scotland Guide

 Fiddler’s

-Fiddler’s is also a hotel with restaurant.
-It is mostly known for its great whisky selection.
-They have whisky from all over the world, which you can try with their amazing food.
-As it is located in the centre of Drumnadrochit, it is a perfect place to spend a nice lunch or dinner.
+Fiddler’s is another great hotel with a restaurant, well-known for its impressive whisky selection.
+They offer whiskies from all over the world, which you can enjoy alongside their delicious food.
+Located in the heart of Drumnadrochit, it’s the perfect spot to have a lovely lunch or dinner.

 Driving time from Drumnadrochit to Cairngorms National Park: 1 hour 8 minutes